 “If the world oil price fluctuates in a downward direction in the coming days, it is forecasted that domestic oil retail prices may be adjusted up by 500-700 VND/liter, or even decrease further.
 In addition, the adjustment of oil prices this time will depend on the allocation of the Oil and Gas BOG Fund and other adjusted fees, if any,” said a representative of a major oil and gas enterprise.

-In the domestic market, the selling prices of gasoline and oil today are applied according to the prices at the afternoon session of June 1 by the Ministry of Finance - Industry and Trade.
+In the domestic market, the selling prices of gasoline and oil today are applied according to the price level at the afternoon session of June 1 of the Ministry of Finance - Industry and Trade.
 Accordingly, the price of E5 RON92 gasoline increased by 390 VND/liter, the new price is 20,878 VND/liter; RON95-III gasoline increased by 516 VND/liter, to 22,015 VND/liter.

 Gasoline prices are forecast to be adjusted down deeply in the next management period (Industry and Trade Newspaper).